 We use the finite-element modelling software OpenGeoSys to simulate groundwater flow and heat transfers in 2D porous media representing mines of simple geometry.
 Based on the geology of the Coal Measures in UK Coalfields, we examine the perturbations of the geothermal gradient induced by long-term pumping through highly permeable layers and the time to return to equilibrium.
 A thorough analysis is made on the impact of the mine geometry, rock properties, production period and hydraulic boundary conditions on the extent of the perturbations.

-Using temperature time-series, temperature profiles in shafts and energy calculations, we show the existence of permanent temperature perturbations around the mined seams and shafts.
-Preliminary results suggest that the thermal footprint of mining is mainly controlled by the distribution of the most productive seams and the hydraulic recharge to the mine.
-After flooding, temperature profiles in the pumping shaft display higher and lower temperatures above and below the mined seams, respectively, in accordance with the observations made in UK mine shafts.
+Using temperature time-series and temperature profiles in shafts, we show the existence of permanent temperature perturbations around the mined seams and shafts.
+Preliminary results suggest that the thermal footprint of mining is mainly controlled by the hydraulic conductivity of the seams, their interconnectivity and the hydraulic recharge to the mine.
+For scenario with constant head boundaries, temperature profiles around the pumping shaft display higher and lower temperatures above and below the mined seams after flooding, respectively, in accordance with the observations made in UK mine shafts.
 This suggests the importance of considering the mining history when evaluating the initial heat potential of flooded mines.

 Keywords: Mine-Water Heat, Numerical Modelling, OpenGeoSys, Thermal footprint